 This is not so great.
 I’d more readily frame this as maximalist cosplay with a fascistic bent.

 There’s a character in William Gibson’s Zero History that perfectly encapsulates this lack of self-awareness, or maybe a self-awareness metastasized into something dangerous.
-Nicknamed Foley for the foliage green colour of his achingly tactical pants, Foley is a somewhat bumbling antagonist whose story reflects his clothes vs. his clothes reflecting the story he came to inhabit.
+Nicknamed Foley, for the foliage green colour of his achingly tactical pants, Foley is a somewhat bumbling antagonist whose story reflects his clothes vs. his clothes reflecting the story he came to inhabit.
 The foliage green wears him.
 Foley is dismissed by the book’s grand antihero, Hubertus Bigend, as a designer turned equipment fetishist, caught up in a fantasy of holding capabilities that were somehow purchased through gear instead of acquired through training and experience.
 What the hell are all those pockets for, anyway?

 But fantasy has its advantages too, and we can hardly blame the fantasist for wanting their escape.
-Fleeing the doldrums of office wear, work wear, and the constraints that today’s uniforms place on its wearers is a wonderful feeling.
+Fleeing the doldrums of office wear, work wear, and the constraints that today’s uniforms place on their wearers is a wonderful feeling.
 Far from just playing off of Virgil Abloh’s 3% rule for changing a design, why not escape even further and occupy some alternative world of your own construction?

 We’re literally dressed in our tribes and our timeline, wrapped in the familiar or the aspirational.
 And for the fantasist — whether bedecked in MOLLE webbing or immaculately armoured in the hedonism of Rick Owns — there’s still often the grounding of their designs in the reality or shared fantasies of today.
-Gorpcore, after all, finds some of its popularity by borrowing the expansive silhouettes of heavy duty military wear like the USAF N-3B parka, with the high visibility and comfort of mountaineering apparel; and situating them in the unlikely locales of city streets and galleries — hard clothes in soft situations.
+Gorpcore, after all, finds some of its popularity by borrowing the expansive silhouettes of heavy-duty military wear like the USAF N-3B parka, with the high visibility and comfort of mountaineering apparel; and situating them in the unlikely locales of city streets and galleries — hard clothes in soft situations.
 Similarly, techwear emerged from the background radiation of a fading cyberpunk scene, only to mutate through the aesthetic and material availability of the special forces culture — itself a direct outcome of the post-9/11 media and material supply chain.

 Each of these styles emerges from a historical and material detritus of past conflicts.
 And where it’s not war, it’s been the utilitarian output of workwear and global industrialization.
 Many branches of a healthy tree with deep and enduring roots.

 My intentional wardrobe experiment (which turned into Stupid Fits) helped me draw a line between the toolkit of speculative design and the sensibility (or in some cases lack thereof) that has constructed my wardrobe.
-A thing I quickly realized was that I felt absolutely uncomfortable wearing all of one brand.
+A thing I quickly realized was that I felt uncomfortable wearing all of one brand.
 Wearing a uniform wasn’t for me, but cobbling together something distinct from many different uniforms felt natural.
 In the past, I’d build many small tools for simulating different scenarios — games for getting participants thinking with constraints.
-Sometimes those constraints are pretty wild, other times they reveal some anxiety inducing combination.
+Sometimes those constraints are pretty wild, other times they reveal some anxiety-inducing combination.

 Speculative Surplus is the accretion of histories — both real and imagined — and the overstocking of their militarized industries.
-It doesn’t glorify the violence or functionality for which such apparel was designed, but rather protect oneself as we step into what’s next — knowing that we can’t know what comes next.
-It doesn’t deny their function for which they were designed, but it doesn’t revel in it either.
+It doesn’t glorify the violence or functionality for which such apparel was designed, but rather protects oneself as we step into what’s next — knowing that we can’t know what comes next.
+It doesn’t deny the function for which they were designed, but it doesn’t revel in it either.